Prenuptial Agreement Legal Support In Lithonia, Georgia

 Marital agreements are important to:

-- Give you and your fiancé the opportunity to have an open, honest conversation about what’s important to each of you
+- Allow you and your fiancé to have a transparent discussion about what each of you value

 Additionally, marital agreements aren’t unfair to the less wealthy spouse.
-Regardless of the number of assets you own, you should consider getting one.
+It can help to consider getting one regardless of the number of assets you own.

 For a prenuptial agreement to be enforceable in Georgia, the following conditions must be met: